Rakeem Nuñez-Roches: New York Giants

 On 17 March 2023, Nuñez-Roches signed a three-year, $12 million contract with the New York Giants.

+In the 2023 season, Nuñez-Roches appeared in 16 games and started four.
+He finished with a half-sack, 26 total tackles, and one pass defended.

+In the 2024 season, Nuñez-Roches appeared in and started 15 games.
+He finished with two sacks, 52 tackles, and two passes defended.

 NFL career statistics

 Personal life

 Born in Dangriga, Belize, Nuñez-Roches is fluent in both English and Garifuna.